Johndiddles/tactology/README.md

 ## Department Management Backend Service

-This backend service was build using **Nest.js, GraphQL, Prisma, Postgres and TypeScript**
+This backend service was build using **Nest.js, GraphQL, Postgres and TypeScript**